truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 * 24.10 moves the applications backend from Kubernetes to Docker ([announcement](https://forums.truenas.com/t/the-future-of-electric-eel-and-apps/5409)).

-  * Installed applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.
+  * Supported catalog applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.

     App migration is receiving active development in 24.10-BETA.1.
     To see which applications currently support automatic migration, see the [Parity Status with truenas/charts](https://github.com/truenas/apps?tab=readme-ov-file#parity-status-with-truenascharts) chart from the /truenas/apps/ github repository.